MicrosoftDocs/winapps-winrt-api/microsoft.windows.widgets.providers/widgetmanager_updatewidget_250598866.md

 ## -remarks

+Any variable not set in the **WidgetUpdateRequestOptions** class will not be updated.
+For example, if you are only interested in updating the widget's data but you want to keep the existing visual template and custom state, then by setting only the <xref:Microsoft.Windows.Widgets.Providers.WidgetUpdateRequestOptions.Data?displayProperty=nameWithType> property, the widget's data will be updated but the template and custom state will not be modified.

+**UpdateWidget** can also be used to clear any stored value iby setting an empty string for the value to be cleared.
+For example, if you want to clear the widget's stored custom state you can set the <xref:Microsoft.Windows.Widgets.Providers.WidgetUpdateRequestOptions.CustomState?displayProperty=nameWithType> property to an empty string, which will erase the stored custom state once UpdateWidget is called.

+Calling this function to update a widget that has been deleted, a widget not associated with your app, or using a widget ID that does not exist will result in the update being ignored.

+## -see-also

+## -examples

 The following code example demonstrates a typical usage of **UpdateWidget**. <xref:Microsoft.Windows.Widgets.Providers.WidgetManager.GetWidgetInfos?displayProperty=nameWithType> is called to get the list of <xref:Microsoft.Windows.Widgets.Providers.WidgetInfo> objects for the active widgets associated with the widget provider.
 For each widget, a visual template and data template are generated and passed to the **UpdateWidget** call in a **WidgetUpdateRequestOptions** object.

 ```cpp